SECTION

 - Educate employees on the benefits and value of OKRs.

 - Use real-time data to track and monitor progress.
-This allows for quick decision-making and helps identify areas requiring immediate attention.

 Here are a few helpful resources to help you write effective OKRs: